Horisontal line to divide the page's sections

 Koneistos was premiered at the Lux Helsinki 2023 festival and was elected to the Finnish Light Art Association's Lux Helsinki 2024 international curator residency pitch-program.
 Jani Hietanen's and Atte Olsonen's sound design in Koneistos was nominated for both the "Äänisäde 2022" and "Äänisäde 2023" awards.

-Koneen Säätiö, the Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Arts Promotion Centre Finland is funded the project.
+Koneen Säätiö, the Finnish Cultural Foundation, Jenny ja Antti Wihurin rahasto, The Swedish Cultural Foundation in Finland and Arts Promotion Centre Finland is funding the project.

 Team